MattJeanes/TeslaMateSolar/README.md

 # TeslaMateSolar

-## NOTE: THIS PROJECT IS HEAVY WIP
+## NOTE: This project is abandoned as [ChargeHQ](https://chargehq.net/) does everything this was going to do

 TeslaMateSolar is an extension to TeslaMate that allows you to control vehicle charging based on solar data.